-It's easy to get confused about what Wi-Fi 6 is and how it will improve upon older Wi-Fi standards, especially with the coming release of 5G wireless technology.
-With Wi-Fi 6 and 5G emerging onto the market at roughly the same time, it would make sense that they're somehow related; while both promise similar improvements, they're distinctly different technologies.
+It’s easy to get confused about what Wi-Fi 6 is and how it improves upon older Wi-Fi standards, especially with the coming release of 5G wireless technology at roughly the same time.
+It would make sense that these two new technologies are somehow related, but that isn’t the case.
+Both promise similar improvements to wireless speed, range, and reliability, but they’re distinctly different technologies.

-This Wi-Fi 6 cheat sheet will help dispel the confusion surrounding Wi-Fi 6, its place in our modern wireless world, and how it will be used once it's rolled out in 2019.
-We'll update this article when new information about Wi-Fi 6 is available.
+This Wi-Fi 6 cheat sheet will help dispel the confusion surrounding Wi-Fi 6, its place in our modern wireless world, and how both Wi-Fi broadcasting and receiving hardware will change with its release.

 What is Wi-Fi 6?

 Wi-Fi 6 is the next evolution of wireless local area network (WLAN) technology.
 The name Wi-Fi 6 is part of a new naming convention the Wi-Fi Alliance imposed on Wi-Fi standards to make them more easily understood by Wi-Fi users, making it much like the 3G/4G/5G naming convention used by cellular data networks.
 The new designations have nothing to do with speed, bandwidth capabilities, or other technical benchmarks–they’re purely generational.

 Behind the Wi-Fi 6 name is the latest version of the 802.11 wireless networking standard: 802.11ax.
 This new Wi-Fi standard is reportedly up to 30% faster than Wi-Fi 5, but speed hasn’t been the main benefit touted by the Wi-Fi Alliance and other industry experts; Wi-Fi 6 also brings lower latency, more simultaneously deliverable data, and improved power efficiency.
 In order to provide these changes, Wi-Fi 6 is improving on and introducing new technology.